seanbradley/BlogBlimp/README.md

 ##APP LAYOUT

-Presently, various scripts and stylesheets are spread out in several incongruous directories.
+This was one of the first sites we built.
+As such, it's a bit of a hodgepodge of pre-existing libraries and plug-ins.
+Hence, various scripts and stylesheets are spread out in several incongruous directories or in unexpected places.
 We're in the process of consolidating these in a more sensible and intuitive manner.
-Fixing this is at the top of our TODO list.
+Making the location of various scripts and stylesheets more sane is at the top of our TODO list.
+But, to help during that process, here's a brief overview of where stuff is presently located...

--build: a MediaElement player directory
+* build: a MediaElement player directory
--font: custom fonts and icons
+* font: custom fonts and icons
--media: video assets and a few random jpegs
+* media: video assets and a few random jpegs
--scripts: Javascript for our flying blimp sprite
+* scripts: Javascript for our flying blimp sprite
--src: a MediaElement player directory
+* src: a MediaElement player directory
--styles: various CSS files
+* styles: various CSS files

+##TO DO

+* optimze and refactor app structure/layout and rename variables, fix imports, and links accordingly
+* prepare unique videos for each modal in the portfolio page
+* enable dynamic resizing of the drop-down modals and the MediaElement.js player embedded within it

 ##NOTES ON USING VIDEO IN YOUR PORTFOLIO PAGE

 On the "Portfolio" page, embedded text in the drop-down modal can be easily switched to embedded video.
 See comments in portfolio.html.
 Videos can be stored locally in the *media* folder.
 See below for faster video delivery via a CDN.

 ##NOTES ON DEPLOYMENT

 Our production site is deployed on AWS and uses Route53.
 For its Content Delivery Network, video and various scripts are distributed via CloudFront (via http://awesome.blogblimp.com).
 Serving the videos (or any static files or scripts) via AWS is simply a matter of uploading them to S3, and changing the URL within the appropriate HTML files.

-##TO DO
--optimze and refactor app structure/layout and rename variables, fix imports, and links accordingly -prepare unique videos for each modal in the portfolio page -enable dynamic resizing of the drop-down modals and the MediaElement.js player embedded within it

-This was one of the first sites we built.
-The site is presently being refactored.

 ------------------------------------------------------------------------